Last Updated on December 27, 2020

 From renting a car and insurance to road signs, speed bumps, and gas station scams: detailed tips for driving in Mexico’s Yucatan peninsula and beyond!

-The Best Things to Do in Huatulco
+The Best Things to Do in Huatulco, Mexico

 Some of Huatulco’s sights are accessible on your own if you rent a car.
 But for most destinations, especially those only accessible by boat, book a day trip online, with the help of your hotel, or at the marinas.
 I’ve included links below for tour options with great reviews and instant booking confirmation.

-- Snorkeling and scuba diving: take a day trip to visit the reef ecosystem
+• Snorkeling and scuba diving: take a day trip to visit the reef ecosystem

-- Hagia Sofia: tour an eco-park featuring exotic plants, fruits and butterflies as well as waterfalls, hiking, and ziplining
+• Hagia Sofia: tour an eco-park featuring exotic plants, fruits and butterflies as well as waterfalls, hiking, and ziplining

-- Shop for souvenirs in La Crucecita
+• Shop for souvenirs in La Crucecita

 Huatulco Beaches Packing Tips

-More Oaxaca Travel Guides
+Read Next: More Oaxaca Beaches & Oaxaca City Travel Guides

-Hooked on Oaxaca?
-Don’t miss my other tips for travel in the region: my guide to all of the Oaxaca beaches, tips on the best things to do and where to stay in Oaxaca City, and how to plan a trip for Dia de los Muertos!
+Grab all my tips for visiting the state of Oaxaca, Mexico: guides to all the Oaxaca beaches, things to do and where to stay in Oaxaca City, and how to visit for Day of the Dead!

-Pin these Huatulco planning tips for later!
+Pin these Huatulco Mexico planning tips for later!

 The Haphazard Traveler is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 As an Amazon Associate I earn from qualifying purchases.